sandrolain/gea/OLD_README.md

-# HL
+# GEA

 Experimental Javascript Template String Parser Like *lit-html* but with real DOM and without virtual DOM.
 This function convert extendend HTML strings to DOM nodes.

 ## Description

-The *hl* tag function requires an extended html string with simple objects, DOM nodes, functions or arrays and returns a Fragment DOM.
+The *html* tag function requires an extended html string with simple objects, DOM nodes, functions or arrays and returns a Fragment DOM.

 ## Reasons